hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 This means that we must extensively use `key` properties in our React applications, and take React complaints about missing keys very seriously.

 ### `shouldComponentUpdate`

+> **Premature optimization is the root of all evil.** Before applying the content of this section, make sure to _thoroughly benchmark_ rendering time.
+This is harder to do than it looks.
+The simplest way to notice this is when button responses and UI updates become sluggish as the DOM grows in size, or if takes too long to render a large update such as right after an API call delivers lots of data to the page.

 Sometimes, when a widget updates, we can exclude that other widgets might need to update as well.
 For example, when the shopping cart changes, we might want to reassure React that the huge element containing all the products and categories does not need to be updated at all.
 By offering React this binding advice we can save it a lot of work to reconcile elements in the DOM which did not change at all.

 > The guru says: "the fastest code to run is the code you do not execute."